CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: METHODOLOGY

 \section{METHODOLOGY}

-In this section, we present CollabOD, a lightweight small object detection framework for UAV imagery, as shown in Fig. \ref{fig:framework}.
+In this section, we present CollabOD, a lightweight small object detection framework for UAV imagery, as shown in Fig.~\ref{fig:framework}.
 Considering the instability introduced by structural degradation and cross-path inconsistency under lightweight deployment constraints, we focus on two aspects: enhancing localization-related structural information and improving the consistency of heterogeneous feature streams prior to fusion.
 Accordingly, the proposed framework consists of three collaborative components: Structural Detail Preservation, Cross-Path Feature Alignment, and Localization-Aware Lightweight Design.
-The three proposed mechanisms are discussed in detail in Sections~\ref{sec:Structural Detail Preservation},~\ref{sec:Cross-Path Feature Alignment}, and~\ref{sec:Localization-Aware Lightweight Design}, respectively.
+These mechanisms are discussed in Sections~\ref{sec:structural_detail_preservation},~\ref{sec:cross_path_feature_alignment}, and~\ref{sec:localization_aware_lightweight_design}, respectively, with experimental validation presented in Section~\ref{sec:experiments}.
+We use crowded UAV traffic scenes as a running case, where tiny vehicles require stable structural cues and calibrated feature fusion for precise localization.